 - 6 crisp tart apples (2 pounds Granny Smith, Jonathon, Holiday; enough for 6 cups sliced)

 - Preheat oven to 425°F.

-- Prepare the topping: In a large bowl, combine 1 cup all purpose flour, ½ cup wheat flour, 2 teaspoons baking powder, and 3/4 teaspoon kosher salt.
-Cut 6 tablespoons butter into small pieces, then cut it into the flour mixture using a pastry cutter until it resembles coarse meal.
+- Prepare the biscuit topping: In a large bowl, combine the all purpose flour, whole wheat flour, baking powder, and kosher salt.
+Cut the butter into small pieces, then cut it into the flour mixture using a pastry cutter until it resembles coarse meal.

-- Add 1/2 cup Greek yogurt and ½ cup milk and stir just until dough is formed.
+- Add the Greek yogurt and milk and stir just until dough is formed.
 If it seems dry and is not holding together, add slightly more milk.
 Do not overmix.

 Inspired by Homemade Hints

 Keywords: Apple Cobbler, Apple Dessert, Skillet Apple Cobbler, Cast Iron Skillet Recipes, Apples, Cobbler

 Sonja Overhiser is author of Pretty Simple Cooking, named one of the best healthy cookbooks of 2018.
 She’s host of the food podcast Small Bites and founder of the food blog A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.

 Alex Overhiser is an acclaimed food photographer and author based in Indianapolis.
 He’s host of the food podcast Small Bites and founder of the recipe website A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Alex is author of Pretty Simple Cooking, named one of the best vegetarian cookbooks by Epicurious.